mbrown1413/japanese-guide/docs/guide.md

 ### Leveling Up

 TODO:
-* Continuing the same series of books, anime, etc. will become easier as you get used to the words and patterns the auther uses.
+* Continuing the same series of books, anime, etc. will become easier as you get used to the words and patterns the author uses.
 Switch to another series and you'll have to get used to a different style.
 That's how you learn though!
 * Once you've consumed enough native material that you're comfortable with it, you should try something either more difficult (e.g. the beginner book club instead of the absolute beginner book club), or start focusing on a different area (e.g. speaking instead of reading).
 * Different skills: reading, listening, speaking, writing.
 You'll get good at what you practice.
 * If you want to start speaking, you need somebody (preferably a teacher) who will actually correct your mistakes.